Table of contents

-Viruses can also be created to serve ethical purposes.
-Welchia or the Nachi worm is one of those.
+As hard as it is to believe, some computer viruses can also be created to serve ethical purposes.
+Welchia, or the Nachi worm, is one of those.

-It was designed to battle and kill the Blaster worm on users’ PCs (if there was one), and prevent further Blaster infection by downloading and installing security patches from Microsoft.
-Once the job was done - Welchia took itself down.
+Welchia was designed to battle and kill the Blaster worm on users’ PCs (if there was one), and prevent further Blaster infection by downloading and installing security patches from Microsoft.
+Once the job was done, Welchia took itself down.

-Yet, it had a weak spot: the ethical virus slowed computers down.
+However, it had a weak spot: the ethical virus slowed computers down.
 As a result, Welchia caused a nine-hour delay in processing and issuing visas by the US State Department.
-It also consumed three-quarters of Navy-Marine Corps capacity, rendering it useless for some time.
+It also consumed three-quarters of the Navy-Marine Corps’ capacity, rendering it useless for some time.

-When it comes to contracting a computer virus, Windows machines dominate the market.
+When it comes to contracting a computer virus, Windows machines are commonly associated.
 Yet having a Mac doesn’t necessarily mean your chances of getting a virus are zero.
-Actually, quite the opposite was proved by the Shlayer Trojan.
-It was responsible for about 30% of all macOS attacks in 2019, making it the number one Mac malware threat that year.
+The Shlayer trojan proved this; it was responsible for about 30% of all macOS attacks in 2019, making it the number one Mac malware threat that year.

 Shlayer disguised itself as updates for Adobe Flash Player (that’s where its name comes from).
 When launched, it ran a series of shell scripts to proliferate various adware or potentially unwanted applications.
 In most cases, users got the Shlayer virus when visiting untrustworthy Torrent websites, clicking on the advertisements, or downloading shady files.

-Yet, getting Shlayer was just the tip of the iceberg as it’s only a delivery mechanism.
+But getting Shlayer was just the tip of the iceberg, as it’s only a delivery mechanism.
 The adware-type applications it installs deliver intrusive advertisements that may lead you to malicious websites and more hidden downloads.
 In turn, it might result in high-risk system infections and Mac glitches.